elboletaire/tabbedcontent/readme.md

-    currentClass  : 'current', // current selected tab class (is set to link's parent) tabErrorClass : 'has-error', // a class to be added to the tab where errorSelector is detected history       : true, // set to false to disable HTML5 history historyOnInit : true, // allows to deactivate the history for the intial autmatically tab switch on load loop          : false // if set to true will loop between tabs when using the next() and prev() api methods });
+    currentClass  : 'current', // current selected tab class (is set to link's parent) tabErrorClass : 'has-error', // a class to be added to the tab where errorSelector is detected history       : true, // set to false to disable HTML5 history historyOnInit : true, // allows to deactivate the history for the intial autmatic tab switch on load loop          : false // if set to true will loop between tabs when using the next() and prev() api methods });
 ```